The Core Method

 4. RELEASE & LET GO Together utilising all 3 components we are able to rebuild & reestablish our deep core connection.
 But without one or the other, or the mis-management of your PF or deep core muscles you may be delaying the healing & rehabilitation process or even do more damage.
 First it is the AWARENESS of how you currently breathe.
 Then you need to understand how to direct & tune into your correct & natural diaphragmatic breath.
 Once this is established, the key is to correctly recruit your deep core muscles in the correct order.
 You'll hear our trainers & teachers often cue you to "lift & wrap" or "draw up & corset".
 This order of 'lifting' your pelvic floor muscles & then 'wrapping' your transverse abdominis ensures you are safely set up to begin moving, while your deep core muscles are effectively recruited.
 We then use our EXHALE to preform the movement, while we are still 'lifted & wrapped'.
 The exhale is the breath which will tell your PF & TVA to activate.
 When we breathe correctly into our diaphragm, the inhale naturally softens (or lengthens) your PF muscles.
 When the exhales happens the PF muscles naturally rebound (or shorten).

-Diaphragmatic Breathing: TRY THIS Sit comfortably, shake it off.
-If possible sit up straight against a chair so you can feel the most part of your back gently rested on the chair.
+Diaphragmatic Breathing: TRY THIS Sit stand, lay comfortably, shake it off.
 Place one hand on your heart & one hand on your belly.
 Breathe in & breathe out.
-Keep breathing & notice where you can feel movement behind your hands, and on the chair.
+Keep breathing & notice where you can feel movement.
 Is your belly rising with your inhale?
-Can you feel any movement into the chair behind your back?
+Can you feel any movement into your back ribs?
 Can you feel movement in your chest or shoulders on the inhale?
 How does your jaw feel?
-Diaphragmatic Breathing is: A 360 breath into your whole corset/torso, belly, ribs & back body swell with inhale.
-Belly naturally & easily rises with your inhale, belly softly falling & emptying on the exhale.
+Diaphragmatic Breathing is: A 360 breath into your whole torso.
+INHALE belly, ribs & back body swell & fill with air.
+EXHALE belly naturally & softly hollows & emptying of all breath.
 Now, place your hands onto your belly & lower ribcage, your middle fingers pointing towards your belly button.
 EXHALE & let go of your breath.
 What did you notice?
 Any movement within your belly?
 Hopefully this sneaky trick of exhaling first sent you straight into diaphragmatic breathing.
+Is this breath does not come naturally to you - practice, practice, practice.
+Practice in the shower, on the toilet, while you're drinking your coffee, waiting in line, driving the car.
+Keep breathing like a baby birds.
 Pelvic Floor & Transverse Abdominis Connection: TRY THIS

 Place your hands back on your belly & lower ribcage, middle finger pointing towards your belly button.
 INHALE belly rises, fills up with air & your ribcage expands EXHALE & LIFT your pelvic floor muscles from front to back (from anus to vulva) On this same exhale WRAP your TVA, gently use your hands to encourage your lower ribs inwards, your middle fingers edge closer towards your belly button.
 INHALE let go, belly rises (diaphragm breath) pelvic floor lengthens EXHALE lift all four corners of the pelvic floor & wrap your corset, ribcage knits even closer.
 Repeat, repeat, repeat.
 You have now safely & effectively recruited & engaged your deepest core muscles.
 This practice can be used as early as week 1 of fourth trimester rehab or throughout pregnancy, or to simply begin prep or deep core exercises!